rmejo/Lab-Exam/README.md

 # UOHB 212 CSE202 Lab-Exam
+## Question Retime:
-- Complete the line
+- Complete the line of code
   - You will find this at each "// TODO" in the code of each file.
-- Write the output
+- Write the output of code
   - You will find this at the bottom of the code of each file.